nopnop2002/esp-idf-video-snapshot/README.md

 - Post using MQTT
 Still images are posted using MQTT.
+You can download the MQTT broker from [here](https://github.com/nopnop2002/esp-idf-mqtt-broker).

 You can use subscribe.py as viewer.
 	```
 	python3 -m pip install -U wheel